 A Field of Increasing Demand

-According to the U.S. Department of Labor, employment of physical therapists is expected to grow much faster than the average for all occupations through 2014.
+39% increase in demand for physical therapists by 2020.
 As the life expectancy for Americans lengthens, the need for graduates from physical therapy schools to care for them will increase.

 - Motivate people to reach optimal functional status in work, home and recreational activities